Follow me on

 Apricot kernel not comedogenicheat carefully Light and pleasant to the touch, regenerating, elasticizing, especially soothing and emollient.
 Suitable for dry and sensitive skin and for children.
 Contains plenty of vitamin E. Avoid to overheat.
 Not comedogenic, even if it could be potentially comedogenic for some people.
 Density: 0,915

 Plum not comedogenicheat Antioxidant, softening and rich in vitamin E. Good anti-aging agent.
 For dry, parched, mature and sensitive skin.
 Soft and unctuous texture.
-Has an bitter almond scent.
+Has a mild bitter almond scent.
 Density: 0,915

 Abyssinia not comedogenicheat Lightweight yet smooth and pleasant.
 Facilitates the dispersion of pigments.
 Density: 0,9